jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/10/2017-10-09-clean-architecture-and-tdd-demo.md

 <!-- October 09, 2017 11:35:00 PM Philippine Time -->

 Like what I said in [a previous blog post](/2017/10/08/clean-architecture-and-tdd-devcon-davao-2017/), I would like to compensate for the failure of not being able to finish my demo during the talk last Saturday.
-So I have created videos of me performing the demo.
+So I created videos of me performing the demo.

 Here are the videos...